 - Localize your SEO.
 When you designed your website, you included keywords for SEO, but those keywords may not be the same in a foreign market.
 Make sure you optimize your site with the right words and phrases to produce better search results and ensure your site will be found.

 - Add a foreign domain extension.
 In the U.S., we’re comfortable with .com, but foreign prospects may be more at ease with a domain extension from their own country where they’re doing business.
 Seeing a domain extension associated with another country can unintentionally communicate subtle barriers to easily doing business, such as the perception of longer shipping times.
 On the other hand, seeing a familiar domain extension can encourage instant trust.

 It’s common to feel like you’re getting in over your head when you’re trying to take your website into a foreign market, but don’t worry.
 A variety of resources are available to assist you and your web team with making a successful transition into a foreign marketplace, including website designers, strategy consultants, content experts, and language and culture translators who can help you get it right.

 Reach out to Wavelength Marketing today for help in localizing your website in a foreign market.
-Visit our website or call Gary Peterson at: 717-823-6939.
+Call Gary Peterson at 717-823-6939.